Masters-and-Abu/Tolqyn/README.md

 # Tolkyn
-Tolkyn is an online streaming and podcasting service
+Tolkyn is an online streaming and podcasting service!